samddrell/CLAHE-optimization/README.md

 - **All three combined:** +5.4%
 Gains did not add linearly; register pressure, shared-mem usage, and control overhead can interact.

+### Thorough Summaries (Need Revision)

+Same algorithm as the baseline, but all image/LUT pointers are marked __restrict__ to promise no aliasing.
+This often lets the compiler issue more efficient read-only loads and slightly better scheduling.
+Expect modest speedups with identical output (assuming the same mapping convention).

+fasterComputeTileLUT_opt

+Uses one histogram per warp in shared memory (WARPS×256), so warps update private bins with far fewer conflicts; then it reduces per-warp histograms into a final 256-bin array before the usual clip + redistribute + CDF/LUT.
+This can cut atomic contention dramatically, but the extra shared memory and the reduction step can reduce occupancy and even hurt performance on memory-constrained devices if tiles aren’t very contentious.

+test_A

+Implements warp-aggregated atomics: threads in a warp first group identical pixel values using __match_any_sync, and only the leader lane performs a single atomicAdd with the group’s vote count.
+This slashes atomics when neighboring pixels repeat (typical natural images), but adds warp-wide mask/shuffle overhead and brings little benefit on random/noisy tiles.
+LUT build is the standard clip → CDF → LUT path.

+test_A_Modified_fast

+Keeps simple shared-mem atomics (often fastest on Jetsons) but adds two quality tweaks in the LUT step: (1) border-tile area scaling so partial tiles behave like full tiles (prevents border vignetting), and (2) optional brightness preservation (+ small identity blend) to keep mean brightness stable and reduce halos.
+Results look more consistent tile-to-tile; it’s not “pure” CLAHE unless those tweaks are disabled.

+test_C

+Accelerates memory access with vectorized loads (uchar4), so each thread processes 4 adjacent pixels per loop.
+This improves coalescing and cuts address arithmetic, then falls back to a short scalar tail.
+It’s alignment-sensitive—without a quick alignment prologue, misaligned uchar4 loads may underperform or be suboptimal on some GPUs.
+Otherwise the histogram and LUT steps are standard.

+applyCLAHE

+The apply stage: per pixel, find the surrounding 2×2 tiles, fetch the mapped values from each tile’s LUT at the input intensity, and write the bilinear interpolation.
+Work is embarrassingly parallel and largely memory-bound; keep accesses coalesced (blockDim.x multiple of 32), consider an interior-only fast path (no clamps) and optional shared-LUT staging when blocks align to tiles.

+hist_vec_warpagg

+A hybrid “kitchen-sink” fast path: first a short alignment prologue (scalar) to reach 4-byte alignment; then vectorized uchar4 loads for the main body; and for each byte, warp-aggregated atomics to minimize histogram updates.
+Finally clip → redistribute → CDF/LUT.
+Often best on desktop GPUs (e.g., Ada/4090) with high bandwidth and cheap warp ops; can be neutral or negative on Jetsons if register pressure lowers occupancy.

 ### Why combined can be worse than parts